Microchip-MPLAB-Harmony/helix_mp3/readme.md

 This repository contains the MPLAB® Harmony 3 Helix MP3 Decoder Library.
 Quickly incorporate the library to add MP3 decoding to your applications.

+**NOTE: This library is intended to be used only with the MP3 Decoder module found in the Audio repository.
+See that repo's documentation for more information.**

 - [Release Notes](./release_notes.md)
 - [License](TBD)